-The value in use is calculated as the discounted future cash flows which are estimated based on the business plans for one to three years, which have been approved by management and uncertainties in the periods beyond the term of the business plan and discount rates determined with reference to the pre-tax WACC of 5.2%-9.2% (4.9%-10.9% for the year ended December 31, 2020) of the cash-generating units or groups of cash-generating units.
-The future cash flows are calculated considering assumptions based on external information, such as projected recovery from the economic downturn caused by COVID-19 and the growth rate of market, as well as estimates of the effect of each brand's strategy, the growth rate for the periods beyond the term of the business plan, the terminal growth rate, and others.
+The recoverable amount is calculated as the discounted future cash flows which are estimated based on the business plans for one to three years, which have been approved by management and uncertainties in the periods beyond the term of the business plan and discount rates determined with reference to the pre-tax WACC of 6.6%-12.5% (5.2%-9.2% for the year ended December 31, 2021) of the cash-generating units or groups of cash-generating units.
+The future cash flows are calculated considering assumptions based on external information, such as the growth rate of market and effect of cost increases including raw materials, as well as estimates of the effect of each brand's strategy, the growth rate for the periods beyond the term of the business plan, the terminal growth rate, and others.

-The value in use of remaining intangible assets recorded on the consolidated statement of financial position sufficiently exceeds the carrying amount of all of the cash-generating units or cash-generating groups except for the intangible assets on which the impairment losses were recorded for the current year.
-The Group assesses that the value in use would exceed the carrying amount even though the discount rate and the growth rate may fluctuate at a reasonably assumable level.
+The recoverable amount of intangible assets with indefinite useful lives sufficiently exceeds the carrying amount of all of the cash-generating units or cash-generating groups for the current year.
+The Group assesses that the recoverable amount would exceed the carrying amount even though the discount rate and the growth rate may fluctuate at a reasonably assumable level.